Michigan General Election Results for Clinton Township on Nov. 3, 2020

 The 2020 General Election will be held on November 3.
-You can find results for Clinton Township here.
+You can find results for Clinton Township (Lenawee County) here.

 (Note: Due to an increase in mail-in voting, clerks are expecting delayed results, up to multiple days.
 Check back for updates as results are reported).